projectdemoo/DroneAttackVideos/README.md

 drone out of control or crash.

-Thus, ww shoot the attacks that are obvious and safer first.
+Thus, we are focusing on the attacks that are obvious and safer

+when shooting the real attack video.

 ArduCopter Attack: